 Usage of Sinterit Lisa helped Professor Rigo Herold to produce high-quality Data Glasses, that are customizable, both in functional and size aspects.
 Accuracy of objects printed with SLS technology enables to contain optical components with high requirements regarding the precision of all mounting elements.

 - Time and money reduction.
 When printing objects in SLS technology, a user doesn’t need any mold which costs dozens of euros.
-For low and medium serial production, moulding is just not efficient and too costly.
+For serial production, moulding is just not efficient and too costly.

 - SLS technology made it possible to print final top quality parts.
 Materials used to print Data Glasses are temperature and chemical resistant.
 This allows employing the product to operate in rough, industrial space.